Unsupervised Behaviour Analysis and Magnification (uBAM) using Deep Learning: EXPERIMENTAL EVALUATION

-Our approach can also quantify and visualize the subtle changes in behavior while an animal learns to perform skilled motor function, such as rats learning to grasp a sugar pellet through a slit.
-Fig. 4a (top) compares the grasping during 31 days of learning against the finally acquired skilled behavior, which serves as reference.
-Additionally, we can identify for each timepoint of learning how the behavior differs from the reference: the posture representation allows to spot postures (rows in Fig 4a bottom) that are significantly over-represented in contrast to the skilled reference (red) as well as the ones that are missing (blue) at each point in time.
+Our approach can also quantify and visualise the subtle changes in behaviour while animals learn to perform skilled motor function, such as rats learning to grasp a sugar pellet through a slit.
+Fig. 4a (top) compares the grasping during 31 days of learning against the skilled behaviour acquired at the end of training, which serves as reference.
+Additionally, we can identify for each time point of learning how the behaviour differs from the reference: the posture representation allows to spot postures (rows in Fig 4a bottom) that are substantially over-represented in contrast to the skilled reference (red) as well as the ones that are missing (blue) at each point in time.
 Here the postures are mapped from the multidimensional $F_\pi$ to 1D on the y-axis using t-SNE.
 The result shows that non-grasping postures (bottom) are more frequent in early stages, while grasping postures (top), which precisely target the sugar pellet, are unlikely.
 During learning, the posture distribution then converges to the skilled reference.